hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ![User dropdown menu in side-nav's header](/assets/components/side-nav/user-dropdown.png)

-### Custom content
+### Generic content

-The `custom` type supports any custom content, local components, or Helios components within the header via an instance swap property (customInstance) in Figma.
+The `generic` type supports any generic content, local components, or Helios components within the header via an instance swap property (customInstance) in Figma.

 ![Generic container within the side-nav header](/assets/components/side-nav/custom-header.png)

 ## Body

 The body consists of a group of sections with vertical lists of links, typically to the most important parts of the application.
-Any custom content or component is also supported by an additional generic container.
+Any generic content or component is also supported by an additional generic container.

 ### List